 What is BAC?

 BAC stands for blood alcohol content.
 BrAC stands for breath alcohol concentration.
-BAC is the metric used to measure the amount of alcohol intoxication, or percentage of alcohol, in the blood.
+It is the metric used to measure the amount of alcohol intoxication, or percentage of alcohol, in the blood.
 BAC is primarily used for legal or medical purposes in the United States.

-One big misconception about alcohol is that people can sober up by drinking coffee or eating to soak up the alcohol.
+One big misconception about alcohol is that people can sober up by drinking coffee or eating to absorb alcohol.
 Neither is true.
 The only thing that will lower a person’s BAC is time.
-There is no way to dilute the amount of alcohol in the body by eating or drinking other things.
+There is no way to dilute the amount of alcohol in the body by eating or drinking.
 However, alcohol absorption can be slowed by ingesting alcohol on a full stomach, but a person must have a full stomach prior to consuming the alcohol.

-A person’s BAC is affected by their gender, weight, metabolism, use of other medications and rate at which they drink alcohol.
+A person’s BAC is affected by their gender, weight, metabolism, use of medications and rate at which they drink alcohol.
 For a full guide on the “ABCs of BAC” click here (NHTSA.gov PDF).

-- Men on average have a higher percentage of water in their bodies than women.
-This fact alone accounts for the fact that men have the ability to drink more alcohol than women before feeling impaired.
+Men, on average, have a higher percentage of water in their bodies than women.
+This alone accounts for the fact that men have the ability to drink more alcohol than women before feeling impaired.

-- People who weigh more have more water in their bodies and thus, it take more alcohol for them to become intoxicated.
+People who weigh more have more water in their bodies and thus, it takes more alcohol for them to become intoxicated.

 Metabolisms vary from person to person, depending on things like body temperature and the type of food and alcohol being metabolized.
 The slower the body metabolizes, the higher the BAC.

 Certain medications, both prescription and over-the-counter, can enhance the effects of alcohol.

 The legal BAC limit for a DUI is .08 in every state in the U.S, except Utah, were it is .05.
 However, impairment begins at much lower levels.
 A good guide to to the effects of various BAC levels can be found here, courtesy of the National Highway Traffic Administration.